akashtalole/python-samples/docs/security.md

 ## Security

+## OWASP Top 10 2017

+A1:2017 - Injection
+A2:2017 - Broken Authentication
+A3:2017 - Sensitive Data Exposure
+A4:2017 - XML External Entities (XXE)
+A5:2017 - Broken Access Control
+A6:2017 - Security Misconfiguration
+A7:2017 - Cross-Site Scripting (XSS)
+A8:2017 - Insecure Deserialization
+A9:2017 - Using Components with Known Vulnerabilities A10:2017 - Insufficient Logging & Monitoring

 1. What is directory traversal?

 - Directory traversal (also known as file path traversal) is a web security vulnerability that allows an attacker to read arbitrary files on the server that is running an application.